 Academic Benchmarks is in the process of capturing additional facets of the NGSS for our clients and will continue to monitor the releases and determine the best way for representing all portions for our clients.

-Nine states and Washington, D.C. have adopted the standards including California, Delaware, Kansas, Kentucky, Maryland, Nevada, Rhode Island, Vermont, and Washington.
+11 states and Washington, D.C. have adopted the standards including California, Delaware, Illinois, Kansas, Kentucky, Maryland, Nevada, Oregon, Rhode Island, Vermont, and Washington.

 Q: When will Academic Benchmarks have the NGSS available for download?

 A: The Performance Expectations are available.
 Please see the Release Notes for details on the structure.
 Additional pieces to the Standards will be assessed at the time of release.
 Continue to monitor this page for updates.